jsbiko/AkanApp/README.md

 ## Installation Guide

-Since this is a web application, all you need to do is visit the linked Github page link <https://jsbiko.github.io/AkanApp/>
+Since this is a web application does not require installations to use.
+All you have to do is visit the linked Github page link <https://jsbiko.github.io/AkanApp/>

 ## Known Bugs
-nONE
+None for now

 ## Technologies Used